Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 They followed it, tightly riding the line between moving slow enough to be sure of their silence, sure there was nothing in front of them, and moving fast enough that they weren’t lingering too long in one spot.
 Their time on this station needed to be *minimal,* every second was potential exposure, every minute a chance that the Hunters might notice their malfunctioning airlock.

 Under his suit, Regaari’s fur *crawled* with the notion that maybe they were already seen, and they were all about to be captured in a forcefield trap.
 They were ready for that, in theory.
-In practice…
+In practice...

 In practice, there was no escape if they were caught.
 They needed to be *gone.*

 They turned the station’s industrial heartbeat back on itself, using the racket it generated as a chance to move a little faster, buying moments with every prolonged boom-and-rush that swept over them.
 They shrank back into a side corridor and *prayed* as a hulking mechanical abomination that only vaguely resembled a Hunter stalked past them, bearing some salvaged piece of technology on the pallet lift that had replaced its arms.
 It gave no sign of noticing them.

-They slipped through the archway behind it, and into…
+They slipped through the archway behind it, and into...

 ...The operation was even bigger than they’d imagined.
 The Hunters had blasted out a void inside the asteroid, and the bare chondrite walls drank the light, giving them gloom at last.
 They used it, borrowing the hubbub of another load arriving to get the hell out of the open and down into the concealment of the railworks.